 I have painted her funnel in white and will do the divisions on it tomorrow and that will add some colour to her.
 I think I will call her City of Durban.

 My other interesting acquisition I made some time ago, she is the Marco Polo.
-I was fortunate enough to visit her many years ago and she is still in service today, albeit under different ownership to when I saw her.
+I was fortunate enough to visit her many years ago but sadly she went to the breakers in January 2021.

 I have also been keeping an eye open for old battleships from the Atlas Editions series and found HMS Warspite to add to my collection.